LiliGhaznavi/LiliGhaznavi/README.md

 Outside of coding, I love reading books, watching anime, exploring nature, practicing yoga, and spending time with my cockatiel.

-#### My favorite line:
+#### A line I live by:

-"The only way to do great work is to love what you do.❤️✨" – Steve Jobs
+"The only way to do great work is to love what you do."

+– Steve Jobs